04d4/spinta/notes/datasets/sql/sas_datasets.md

 ORDER BY libname;
 -- get table names
 SELECT memname FROM dictionary.tables
-WHERE libname = 'IMEK' AND memtype = 'DATA'
+WHERE libname = 'STPSAMP' AND memtype = 'DATA'
 ORDER BY memname;
 ```